pnp/cli-microsoft365/docs/manual/docs/cmd/spo/app/app-retract.md

 ## Examples

+Retract the specified app from the tenant app catalog.
+Try to resolve the URL of the tenant app catalog automatically.
+Additionally, will prompt for confirmation before actually retracting the app.

 ```sh
 spo app retract -i 058140e3-0e37-44fc-a1d3-79c487d371a3
 ```

-Retracts the specified app from the tenant app catalog.
-Will try to resolve the URL of the tenant app catalog automatically.
+Retract the specified app from the tenant app catalog located at _https://contoso.sharepoint.com/sites/apps_.
 Additionally, will prompt for confirmation before actually retracting the app.

 ```sh
 spo app retract -i 058140e3-0e37-44fc-a1d3-79c487d371a3 -u https://contoso.sharepoint.com/sites/apps
 ```

-Retracts the specified app from the tenant app catalog located at _https://contoso.sharepoint.com/sites/apps_.
-Additionally, will prompt for confirmation before actually retracting the app.
+Retract the specified app from the tenant app catalog.
+Try to resolve the URL of the tenant app catalog automatically.
+Will not prompt for confirmation before retracting the app.

 ```sh
 spo app retract -i 058140e3-0e37-44fc-a1d3-79c487d371a3 --confirm
 ```

-Retracts the specified app from the tenant app catalog.
-Will try to resolve the URL of the tenant app catalog automatically.
-Will not prompt for confirmation before retracting the app.

 ## More information